Alfresco/alfresco-ng2-components/docs/core/highlight.directive.md

 </div>
 ```

-...will result in the word "dance" being highlighted.
+This will result in the word "dance" being highlighted.
 Note that you must also
 specify `adf-highlight-selector`, a CSS selector that specifies which
 elements can have their contents highlighted.